All Dragon Age: The Veilguard Classes and Specializations

 • Warrior

-The Dragon Age: The Veilguard leans even more into action RPG rather than the strategy combat we saw in, for example, the first Dargon Age origins.
+The Dragon Age: The Veilguard leans even more into action RPG rather than the strategy combat we saw in previous Dragon Age games.

-Additionally, in the previous Dragon Age game, the Inquisition, rogues, and warriors must also decide their starting weapon while choosing the class.
-The Sword and Shield, Two-Handed for Warriors, and Bow or Dual Wield Daggers for Rogues.
-Later in the game, players can respec their points and swap to the other weapon tyme, while in Dragon Age: The Veilguard, it looks like rogues can use both simultaneously.
-More on that later in the detailed class description below.
+Additionally, in Dragon Age: Inquisition, rogues and warriors must decide their starting weapon while choosing the class.
+The Sword and Shield or Two-Handed for Warriors.
+Bow or Dual Wield Daggers for Rogues.
+Later in the game, players can respec their points and swap to the other weapon type.
+However, in Dragon Age: The Veilguard, all classes will have the ability to dual wield.

 Rogue